-Indonesian government has a really strict regulation regarding to the minimum amount of capital a PT PMA must have.
+The Indonesian government has really strict regulations regarding the minimum amount of capital a PT PMA must have.
 This is done by the government to protect local businesses, with the hope that foreign investors cannot easily set up the PT PMA in Indonesia.

 You may start a lower scale company (a medium-sized business) and upgrade it once you have higher capital, but upgrading your company and making changes on the company’s capital is a complicated and costly thing.
-So, we strongly recommend you to start your company with the higher capital instead.
+So, we strongly recommend you to start your company with higher capital instead.

-In order to save time and budget of establishing the PT PMA, a foreigner arranges a nominee agreement with local people.
+In order to save time and budget for establishing the PT PMA, a foreigner arranges a special purpose vehicle’s agreement with local people.
 These local people are appointed to be shareholders and/or directors of the company, although they actually have no contribution to the establishment of the company.

-A reputable and trusted consultancy agency always has ways to prevent the bad things happen to its clients.
+A reputable and trusted consultancy agency always has ways to prevent bad things happen to its clients.
 So, it is really important to carefully choose who will help you to register your company.

-A common trick done by the local agent is to keep all of those documents with the hope that you will use the same agent to deal with any issues happen in the future, for example when you want to make changes of the capital or do some company restructuring.
+A common trick done by the local agent is to keep all of those documents with the hope that you will use the same agent to deal with any issues that happen in the future, for example when you want to make changes to the capital or do some company restructuring.

-You must realize that this is an illegal practice, because as a client, you are not obliged to stick with one agent once a contract is met and fulfilled.
-After keeping your documents with them, bad agent will eventually ask you to pay some amount of money in the future when you want to have your documents back.
+You must realize that this is an illegal practice because as a client, you are not obliged to stick with one agent once a contract is met and fulfilled.
+After keeping your documents with them, the bad agent will eventually ask you to pay some amount of money in the future when you want to have your documents back.

-The laws in any countries are so strict if it is about the tax, especially the tax paid by foreign companies that run their business in their territories.
+The laws in any country are so strict if it is about the tax, especially the tax paid by foreign companies that run their business in their territories.
 In Indonesia, you are obliged to pay your tax from the very first place upon receiving the Tax Card (NPWP), regardless your company has already had activities or not.

 Hire a professional accountant to deal with the reporting and make sure that you report and pay the tax regularly.
 Otherwise, it will call a suspicion from the tax office.
 Playing with the bureaucracy is something that you should avoid when making business in a foreign country.

 Every detail and information related to the registration process must be met, with no exception.
-Violating them may be considered as an illegal act, and any illegal act will impact on your business in the future.
+Violating them may be considered as an illegal act, and any illegal act will impact your business in the future.